-FertilOva™ supports women who may be having difficulty conceiving, as it can help promote regular ovarian function, support regular menstrual cycles and may help increase egg quality.
-FertilOva™ is especially beneficial to women suffering with Polycystic ovary syndrome (PCOS)
+FertilOva supports women who may be having difficulty conceiving, as it can help promote regular ovarian function, support regular menstrual cycles and may help increase egg quality.
+FertilOva has been developed for women suffering with Polycystic Ovary Syndrome (PCOS)

 What is PCOS?

-Polycystic ovary syndrome is so-called because women with this condition usually have polycystic ovaries.
+Polycystic Ovary Syndrome is so-called because women with this condition usually have polycystic ovaries.
 The term describes ovaries that contain about twice the normal number of small cysts, which are usually no bigger than 8 mm each.
 They are located just below the surface of the ovaries and are egg-containing follicles that have not developed properly due to a number of hormonal abnormalities.

 Women with PCOS may also have one or more additional symptoms including:

-- reduced fertility – difficulty becoming pregnant
+Reduced fertility – Difficulty becoming pregnant

-- irregular periods or no periods / irregular ovulation or no ovulation
+Irregular periods or no periods / irregular ovulation or no ovulation

-- increased risk of developing diabetes or high blood pressure (pre-eclampsia) during pregnancy
+Increased risk of developing diabetes or high blood pressure (pre-eclampsia) during pregnancy

-- weight problems – being overweight, rapid weight gain, difficulty losing weight
+Weight problems – Being overweight, rapid weight gain, difficulty losing weight

-- skin problems including oily skin, acne
+Skin problems including oily skin, acne

-- unwanted facial or body hair (hirsutism) / thinning hair or hair loss (alopecia)
+Unwanted facial or body hair (hirsutism) / thinning hair or hair loss (alopecia)

+PCOS affects women in different ways.
 Some women may have few, mild symptoms while others may have a wider range of more severe symptoms.
 The symptoms usually start in adolescence, although some women do not develop them until their early to mid-twenties.